-Before the installation process of our SmartJack™ crawl space system, a system design specialist will have already met with you to map out and specifically design a crawl space support system that will effectively return the structural stability of your home.
+Before the installation process of our SmartJack™ crawl space system, a project consultant will have already met with you to map out and specifically design a crawl space support system that will effectively return the structural stability of your home.
 At the beginning of the installation, our team of in-house crawl space repair contractors will excavate a 2′ square, 2′ deep hole at each SmartJack™ location.
 Each of these holes will be prepared with engineered fill consisting of tightly compacted crushed stone.

 Placing the pre-cast footing

 A pre-cast concrete base (or footing) is placed on top of the engineered fill and carefully leveled.